petrakol/blockxpand-icp/README.md

 `src/aggregator/tests/ledgers_single.toml`, which references the mock ledger canister.

+## DEX configuration

+Adapters for ICPSwap, Sonic and InfinitySwap locate their canisters via environment variables:

+- `ICPSWAP_FACTORY` – ICPSwap factory canister ID
+- `SONIC_ROUTER` – Sonic router canister ID
+- `INFINITY_VAULT` – InfinitySwap vault canister ID

+When any of these are unset the corresponding adapter simply yields no results.
+Integration tests set them automatically for the local environment.

 ## Deployment

 The `deploy.sh` script illustrates deployment using `dfx` to a local test network.